MCP Integrations

 1. Plugin Hook Tools (Dynamic)

-Example from jutsu-bun/han-plugin.yml:
+Example from bun/han-plugin.yml:

 hooks: